 Record the date, and any problems you had with the job so you can avoid them next time.

 Without a filter the frequency of maintenance rises because the water quality degrades faster from a build up of waste.
 Ponds without filters should have very low numbers of fish and plenty of aquatic plants.

 Don't underestimate the time and planning required to clean out a large pond.

 Your fish are at great risk from heat, injury, stress and other household pets.
 Make regular checks on them.

 Start the clean out early in the morning to give the pond time to disperse the chlorine and when temperatures are lower.

 Avoid a complete clean out if you can.
 A pond with a filter installed doesn't usually need to be completely stripped down.
-Diseases can usually be cured using chemicals.
+Parasitical disease outbreaks can usually be cured using plant and filter chemicals.
 Algal blooms can be killed by cutting down the light source.Home > Goldfish Ponds > Goldfish Pond Maintenance